Your cart

 Close Alternative Icon

-Pioneers of Kenyan glassmaking.
-Roads passable with a small car, albeit slowly.
-Call or WhatsApp +254 011 000 1499 for more info or to book a cafe table.
-Pioneers of Kenyan glassmaking.
-Roads passable with a small car, albeit slowly.
-Call or WhatsApp +254 011 000 1499 for more info or to book a cafe table.
+Roads passable, albeit slowly, especially in a small car.
+Call or WhatsApp +254 011 000 1499 for more info.
+Roads passable, albeit slowly, especially in a small car.
+Call or WhatsApp +254 011 000 1499 for more info.

 Nani's story